MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/lists-and-libraries/modern-view-compatibility-checklist.md

 **Detection:** The View is not rendering using Modern due to a site feature being enabled.

-**Recommendation:** Disable feature 52E14B6F-B1BB-4969-B89B-C4FAA56745EF to enable Modern in the site.
-This will require PowerShell/code as the feature is hidden.
+**Recommendation:** Disable the 52E14B6F-B1BB-4969-B89B-C4FAA56745EF feature to enable Modern in the site.
+This requires that you use PowerShell or code because the feature is hidden.

-**More Information:**
+**More information:**

 Run the following PNP commands: